markowanga/json-part/README.md

 of partial JSON responses, `json-part` enhances the user experience by providing immediate, incremental results.

+Currently, there is no standard for loading such data, and the project has made many assumptions which, in my opinion, were correct.
+A fully generic, flexible solution was not prepared.
+The library code is simple and clear -- requests for contributions, or ideas submitted as an Issue, will be met with all efforts to create the best possible solution.

 ## Features

 - **Parse Incomplete JSON:** Effortlessly convert partial JSON